OPINION

 On appeal, Trantor argued that the court erred when it failed to make findings of fact and conclusions of law in awarding the fees.
 Trantor also argued that there was no evidence to support an award of fees under the relevant statutes.
 The Fredriksons argued that because Trantor did not raise the absence of findings below, the issue was not preserved for appeal.

-The court of appeals agreed with Trantor and, relying on Richey, held that a trial court's obligation to make findings and conclusions in awarding fees under § 12-341.01(C) or § 12-349 cannot be waived by a failure to object.
-Trantor v.
-Fredrikson, 176 Ariz.
-389, 861 P.2d 674 (App.
-1993).
-We granted review to decide whether a party may raise the absence of findings on appeal without first raising the issue in the trial court.
+held that a trial court’s obligation to make findings and conclusions in awarding fees under § 12-341.-01(C) or § 12-349 cannot be waived by a failure to object.

 II.
 ANALYSIS

-A.R.S. § 12-341.01(C) allows a court to award reasonable attorneys' fees in civil actions in which a claim or defense constitutes harassment, is groundless, and is not made in good faith.
-A.R.S. § 12-349 allows for an award of fees in any civil action in which a lawyer or party (1) brings or defends a claim without substantial justification (defined by § 12-349(F) to mean one that "constitutes harassment, is groundless and is not made in good faith"), (2) brings or defends a claim solely or primarily for delay or harassment, (3) unreasonably expands or delays the proceeding, or (4) engages in abusive discovery.
+AR.S. § 12-341.01(0) allows a court to award reasonable attorneys’ fees in civil actions in which a claim or defense constitutes harassment, is groundless, and is not made in good faith.
+AR.S. § 12-349 allows for an award of fees in any civil action in which a lawyer or party (1) brings or defends a claim without substantial justification (defined by § 12-349(F) to mean one that “constitutes harassment, is groundless and is not made in good faith”), (2) brings or defends a claim solely or primarily for delay or harassment, (3) unreasonably expands or delays the proceeding, or (4) engages in abusive discovery.
 Section 12-350 requires a court to set forth the specific reasons for an award under § 12-349.

 The question of findings by the court is generally addressed in Rule 52(a), Ariz.R.Civ.P.
-Although not specifically applicable to findings made in connection with an award of attorneys' fees, the underlying policy considerations are the same.
+Although not specifically applicable to findings made in connection with an award of attorneys’ fees, the underlying policy considerations are the same.
 Findings and conclusions promote appellate review.
 In an action tried to the court without a jury, a party is entitled to findings of fact and conclusions of law only if requested before trial.
 But with or without a request, the court must make findings of fact and conclusions of law in granting or denying preliminary injunctive relief.
 And even though findings are required in granting or denying injunctive relief, the failure to make those findings has been held to be waivable.
-Bayless Investment & Trading Co. v.
-Bekins Moving & Storage Co., 26 Ariz.
-App.
-265, 547 P.2d 1065 (1976).
-Although this issue is not before us, and therefore we do not decide it, we think that if findings are waivable even where Rule 52(a) specifically requires them, they are waivable where awards are made under statutes that do not specifically require them.
-See Warner, 143 Ariz. at 571, 694 P.2d at 1185 ("[a]lthough the statute [A.R.S. § 12-341.01] does not require it, we agree that it is the better practice to have a record which reflects the justification for the trial court's denial of fees.").

 III.
 RESOLUTION

-We therefore conclude that the failure of a party to object to the lack of findings of fact and conclusions of law in making awards of attorneys' fees under § 12-341.01(C) or § 12-349 precludes that party from raising the absence of findings as error on appeal.
+We therefore conclude that the failure of a party to object to the lack of findings of fact and conclusions of law in making awards of attorneys’ fees under § 12-341.-01(C) or § 12-349 precludes that party from raising the absence of findings as error on appeal.

 We note that Richey was relatively new when the award of fees was made below.
-By now we think it quite unlikely that there would be any award of attorneys' fees under § 12-341.01(C) or § 12-349 unaccompanied by specific findings of fact and conclusions of law.
+By now we think it quite unlikely that there would be any award of attorneys’ fees under § 12-341.01(0 or § 12-349 unaccompanied by specific findings of fact and conclusions of law.
 But if there is, all a party need do is bring the omission to the attention of the trial judge and the issue is preserved.

-Because of the absence of findings, the court of appeals vacated the award of attorneys' fees.
-Thus the court of appeals never reached Trantor's substantive argument that the Fredriksons were not entitled to an award of fees under § 12-341.01(C) or § 12-349.[1]
-We therefore vacate the opinion of the court of appeals and remand the case to that court for the resolution of the other issues Trantor presented for appellate review.
+Because of the absence of findings, the court of appeals vacated the award of attorneys’ fees.
+Thus the court of appeals never reached Trantor’s substantive argument that the Fredriksons were not entitled to an award of fees under § 12-341.01(0 or § 12-349.
+1 We therefore vacate the opinion of the court of appeals and remand the case to that court for the resolution of the other issues Trantor presented for appellate review.

-[1] This case is a classic example of why findings are so desirable.
-From our review of the record, including the transcript of the hearing on attorneys' fees, we entertain substantial reservations about whether the award of fees was appropriate under the relevant statutes.
+.
+This case is a classic example of why findings are so desirable.
+From our review of the record, including the transcript of the hearing on attorneys’ fees, we entertain substantial reservations about whether the award of fees was appropriate under the relevant statutes.
 This, of course, is an issue to be decided by the court of appeals in the first instance.